microboxlabs/quarkus-sse/README.md

 - `/q/health/started`: Confirms if the application has started.
 - `/q/health`: Aggregates all health check procedures in the application.

+### Event Stream Endpoints

+The application provides the following endpoints for event emission and streaming:

+- `POST /events/emit`: Emit a new event for broadcasting to all clients.
+- `GET /events/stream`: Stream all events that have been emitted to the server.
+- `GET /events/stream/{eventType}`: Stream events that match a specific event type.
+- `GET /events/tenant/{tenantId}/stream`: Stream events for a specific tenant.
+- `GET /events/tenant/{tenantId}/stream/{eventType}`: Stream events for a specific tenant and event type.

 ## Contributing

 This project uses Quarkus, the Supersonic Subatomic Java Framework.